superfluid-finance/protocol-monorepo/packages/automation-contracts/scheduler/README.md

 ## Vesting Scheduler

 The Vesting Scheduler allows you to schedule the vesting of tokens to a receiver account.
-The Vesting Scheduler does not hold the tokens, rather it simply uses permissions to move them for you
+The Vesting Scheduler does not hold the tokens, rather it simply uses permissions to move them for you.

 ## Getting Started